 Repair vs. Replace: Making the Right Investment

-If your furnace is over 15 years old and facing a costly repair (repair costs exceeding 50% of the value of a new unit), replacement is often the smarter financial move.
-New, energy-efficient models offer advanced smart home integration, quieter operation, and long-term warranty protection that older units simply cannot match.
+If your furnace is over 15 years old and facing a repair that exceeds 50% of the cost of a new unit, replacement is often the smarter long-term investment.
+Newer, energy-efficient models offer advanced smart home integration, quieter operation, and long-term warranty protection that aging systems simply cannot match.

 Regular maintenance, including a professional furnace tune-up and furnace cleaning, is the best way to prevent expensive breakdowns and extend how long your furnace lasts.